somiandras/udacity-data-wrangling/report.md

 {'lakótelep', 'utca', 'határút', 'orom', 'erdősor', 'körtér', 'rakpart', 'út', 'üdülőpart', 'part', 'átjáró', 'dűlőút', 'lejáró', 'ösvény', 'sétány', 'forduló', 'liget', 'tér', 'árok', 'mélyút', 'sor', 'sikátor', 'sugárút', 'lejtő', 'körönd', 'kapu', 'határsor', 'gát', 'pincesor', 'dűlő', 'park', 'köz', 'udvar', 'körút', 'lépcső', 'fasor'}
 ```

 Pretty long, but the majority of them are fairly rare in the reality.
 I expect most of the datapoints in my dataset to end with _'utca'_ (street), _'út'_ (road) or _'tér'_ (square).
-(Maybe it's worth noting that in Hungarian we just put the type after the name of the street like 'Ilka _utca_' or 'Döbrentei _tér_', just as in English.)
+(Maybe it's worth noting that in Hungarian we just put the type after the name of the street in small caps like 'Ilka _utca_' or 'Döbrentei _tér_')

 #### Checking street types

 Turns out the dataset is pretty clean...
-Even though I found 18 names that don't fit into any of the official categories, most of them actually make sense as these are grammatical variations of some basic types (eg. _'útja'_ means the road of someone or something, so absolutely valid).
+Even though I found 18 names that don't fit into any of the official categories, most of them actually make sense as these are grammatical variations of basic types (eg. _'útja'_ means the road of someone or something, so absolutely valid).

 The rest are some unique places like a castle (yes, there are castles in Budapest!) with their unique names.